The Beginner’s Guide for How to Use a Cricut Maker

 How to Use the Cricut Maker

-Using a new tool can feel so intimidating, so I’m here to help make the process easier and walk you through how to set up your Cricut Maker and make your first project.
+Using a new tool can be intimidating, so I’m here to help make the process easier and walk you through setting up your Cricut Maker and making your first project.

 Getting Started with the Cricut Maker